gaspa/pygame-tetris/README.md

 pip install pygame
 python main.py
 ```
+## Play

-3. press space to make steps.
+ press space to make the block drop one step
+ left/right to move (guess where? ;)
+ up to rotate the block.